cloudqubes/ootc-documentation/source/adminguide/networking/multiple_ips_on_single_nic.rst

 specified, an IP is automatically picked up from the guest VM subnet.
 You can view the IPs associated with for each guest VM NICs on the UI.
-You can apply NAT on these additional guest IPs by using network configuration option in the CloudStack UI.
+You can apply NAT on these additional guest IPs by using network configuration option in the OOTC UI.
 You must specify the NIC to which the IP should be associated.

-This feature is supported on XenServer, KVM, and VMware hypervisors.
-Note that Basic zone security groups are not supported on VMware.

 Use Cases